16. EU-UK agreement (TCA)

 Governance of the TCA

-An institutional framework will govern the TCA with binding dispute settlement and enforcement mechanisms.
+An institutional framework governs the TCA with binding dispute settlement and enforcement mechanisms.
 The framework covers the whole TCA as one agreement.
-The EU and UK parliaments may establish a Parliamentary Partnership Assembly as a forum for exchanging views on the arrangements, but with limited powers.
+The EU and UK parliaments have established a Parliamentary Partnership Assembly as a forum for MEPs and MPs to exchange views on the arrangements and other issues, but with limited powers.
+It met for the third time on 24 July 2023.

 A Partnership Council (PC) governs the TCA, supervised by a UK minister and a European commissioner.
 This Council can make decisions that will bind both the UK and EU.
 Indeed, the PC has the power to decide to amend the TCA.
 However, its recommendations have no binding effect on the UK or the EU.
-David Frost is the UK co-chair of the PC.
+David Lammy (Foreign Secretary) is the UK co-chair of the PC.
 European Commission vice-president, Maroš Šefčovi, is the EU co-chair.
+The PC met for the third time in May 2024.

 The PC’s deliberations may be open to the public or confidential, if the parties choose.
-The Council will spend half its time in London and half in Brussels.
-There will also be a secretariat, based in London and Brussels.
+The Council spends half its time in London and half in Brussels.
+There is also a secretariat, based in London and Brussels.

 A Trade Partnership Committee assists the PC and supervises the work of the Trade Specialised Committees (see Figure 16.2).

-- PC will have 19 Specialised Committees whose remits relate to specific chapters of the agreement.
+- PC has 19 Specialised Committees whose remits relate to specific chapters of the agreement.

 - Four Working Groups assisting and supervised by Specialised Committees.

-- UK and EU representatives will jointly chair each committee and working group.
+- UK and EU representatives jointly chair each committee and working group.

 - New committees and working groups may be established.